Multicultural education: History (United States)

 Education observe an increasingly multicultural nation that needs critical thinkers able to handle cross-cultural differences.
 In 2001, No Child Left Behind aimed primarily at helping disadvantaged students.
 It required "all public schools receiving federal funding to administer a state-wide standardized test annually to all students."
 With the Race to the Top grant program, "Many advocates of multicultural education quickly found attention to diversity and equity being replaced by attention to standards and student test scores".

 Multicultural education focuses on an "intercultural model that advances a climate of inclusion where individual and group differences are valued."
 Critics such as Sleeter and McLaren want increased emphasis on a critique of racism in education rather than allowing the superficial exposure of cultures to be the standard.
 They find that many minority groups want to focus on establishing their own cultural identity before attempting to enter into a multicultural world.

+Library Awards

+Librarians have had long- standing commitment to multicultural literature.
+The Ethnic & Multicultural Information Exchange Round Table (EMIERT) of the American Library Association serves as a source of information for recommended ethnic and multilingual collections, services, and programs including immigrants.
+Librarians study diverse literature in preparation for library practice.

+Major awards from librarians and library associations include: